On the Viability of Open-Source Financial Rails: Economic Security of Permissionless Consensus: Possibility of a Permissionless and Economically Secure Consensus Protocol

 We show that the Stubborn Nakamoto protocol can recover with external assistance that we model as a \emph{recovery oracle} and that such external assistance is necessary.
 The recovery oracle models a community response to the attack, allowing us to evaluate the necessary capabilities required from the community.
 Any protocol requires some community action to establish agreement on its rules.
 In particular, the Nakamoto protocol relies on an external agreement on a genesis block.\footnote{That is, the participants of the protocol must achieve agreement on the genesis block by means that are out of protocol.} We show that Stubborn Nakamoto can recover from an attack with a new genesis block provided by the recovery oracle.

-The following defines a recovery oracle sufficient for Stubborn Nakamoto's recovery.
-The recovery oracle's capabilities should be limited to those the community can plausibly implement.
-While we do not formally model the community's capabilities to achieve consensus, we bear in mind that the community must have been able to initiate the protocol and provide the genesis block (potentially through a costly process) but is unlikely to be able to maintain up-to-date information on all local views of all honest nodes.
-Therefore, our definition of the recovery oracle requires only the knowledge of the view of a single honest node.
+The following defines a recovery oracle that enables the recovery of the Stubborn Nakamoto protocol.
+This definition formalizes the exact function the community (or another external source) must provide to the protocol.
+The recovery oracle is practical only if its capabilities are limited to those the community can plausibly implement.
+While we do not formally model the community's capabilities to achieve consensus, we bear in mind that the community must have been able to initiate the protocol and provide the genesis block (potentially through a costly process) but is unlikely to maintain real-time knowledge of every honest node’s local view.
+Therefore, our definition of the recovery oracle relies solely on having access to the view of a single honest node.